AIARE I Avalanche Course

 The AIARE 1 is a decision making course for backcountry travelers wanting to learn to manage their personal and group risk and conduct the most effective companion rescue possible in the event of an accident.

 The AIARE 1 is a decision making course for backcountry travelers wanting to learn to manage their personal and group risk and conduct the most effective companion rescue possible in the event of an accident.
-We offer courses this year in Mammoth Lakes and from our Backcountry Ski Center on June Mountain!
+We offer courses this year out of Mammoth Lakes!
 These are the best Level 1 courses in the country, developed and taught by the most experienced AIARE qualified instructors in the industry.

 Students are encouraged and counseled on how to apply the skills learned.